mcmasty/mcmasty.github.io/_pages/covid-splash.md

 The data shows physical distancing is working.
 The macro trend is that the daily growth rate is decreasing, and subsequently the number of days until the case count doubles is also improving, i.e. increasing.

-The daily growth rate is now stabilizing well below 2%, with the 3-day moving average currently at 1.9%.
+The daily growth rate is now stabilizing well below 2%, with the 3-day moving average currently at {{ page.dgr_mvg_avg }}%.

 ![Daily Summary]({{ site.url }}{{ site.baseurl }}/assets/images/covid/{{ page.daily_update_slug }}.png){: .align-center}